yasserqureshi1/price-checking-tools/README.md

 ## Further Improvements

 - Scraping more items.
-Currently scrapes between 40-200 items
+Depop and eBay both scrape around 200 items.
+Bump scrapes only 40.
 - For Depop checker, remove random price listing values (users put up listings for random prices as they want to receive offers)
-- For GOAT checker, some items don't return any values
+- For GOAT checker, fails on some items